iannotian/imessage2spotify/README.md

-NOTE: This repository is no longer in use.
+NOTE: This repository is no longer in active development.
 Please see `imessage2spotify-serverless`.

 # iMessage2Spotify Server